 “We still need to travel for almost an hour.
 We’ll pass by the ring road in Berne and it’s almost noon so considering the possible slow traffic…Why do you ask?” he asked me back.

 “Well, I just had light breakfast this morning.
 Now I’m hungry.”
 I sounded as if it’s an emergency and just like that, we quickly left Avenches so we can be on-the-dot for a lunch in Thun.

 Situated at the lower end of the lake to where the River Aare flows out, the city of Thun is considerably the gate to the Bernese Oberland.
-We were welcomed with skies getting clearer and brighter, and a spectacular turqoise beauty of River Aare that extends further to Lake Thun.
-The Eiger, Monch and Jungfrau sit majestically across this lake.
-As soon as I saw a rustic paddle steamer on the riverside, I could imagine – how beautiful the view is, while cruising on Lake Thun.
+We were welcomed with skies getting clearer and brighter, and a spectacular turquoise beauty of River Aare that extends further to Lake Thun.
+The Eiger, Monch, and Jungfrau sit majestically across this lake.
+As soon as I saw a rustic paddle steamer on the riverside, I could imagine – how beautiful the view is while cruising on Lake Thun.

 Thun’s old town streets are lined with cozy arcades and restaurants, rushing river streams crossing by wooden bridges, and a white late-medieval castle sitting atop of the hill.
 It went perfectly sunny at lunchtime so everyone had their lunches outdoors.
 We also did just the same, but a quick al fresco lunch we only had.
 Inasmuch as we wanted to enjoy Thun with sunny weather, off we went to our next destination.

 Old castle visit at Spiez